This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Perennial Vegetables Can Perform Multiple Garden Functions

 Many perennial vegetables are also beautiful, ornamental plants that can enhance your landscape.
 Others can function as hedges, groundcovers or erosion control for slopes.
-Other perennial vegetables provide fertilizer to themselves and their neighboring plants by fixing nitrogen in the soil.
-Some can provide habitat for beneficial insects and pollinators, while others can climb trellises and provide shade for other crops.
+Yet other perennial vegetables provide fertilizer to themselves and their neighboring plants by fixing nitrogen in the soil.
+And some provide habitat for beneficial insects and pollinators, while others can climb trellises and provide shade for other crops.

 Perennial Vegetables Help Build Soil